-In addition to managing our core funds, MTI was also asked to assist the State of Maine as it worked to distribute approximately \$1 billion in federal discretionary American Rescue Plan Act funding as part of the Maine Jobs & Recovery Plan (MJRP).
-The MJRP made substantial investments in economic development, worker attraction and training, affordable housing, health and human services, and higher education, to name just a few.
+In addition to our core funding, MTI was asked to help allocate millions more associated with the Maine Jobs & Recovery Plan (MJRP).
+The MJRP was funded by the federal American Rescue Plan Act (ARPA) and allocated nearly a billion dollars to support economic development, worker attraction and training, affordable housing, health and human services, and higher education, to name just a few.